 I accidentally took a double dose of Topamax.
 What should I do?

-You should contact your doctor right away or go to the nearest emergency room or hospital.
+You should contact your doctor right away or go to the nearest emergency room or hospital if you have symptoms that are severe or life threatening.
 It’s not recommended to take more Topamax than your doctor prescribes.
 Taking too much Topamax may lead to serious side effects.
 See the “Topamax and overdose” section below for details.

 Is Topamax prescribed to treat sleep problems?
 If so, what’s its dosage?